Tried & Tested: 5 Ways to Remove & Strip Hair Dye

 Clarifying or Anti-Dandruff Shampoo

 Although shampoos won't completely strip the colour out of your hair they can really help to fade it which will make it easier to cover.
 An anti-dandruff or clarifying shampoo will slowly lift hair dye from your hair and fade it without causing any damage.
 It’s perfect for anyone who wants to lift their colour a few shades lighter or if your hair needs a break from processing.
 We decided to try the Head & Shoulders 2in1 Classic Clean Shampoo and Conditioner and rinsed the hair about 15 times.
 It didn’t make a crazy amount of difference but over time we can definitely see how it would help to fade your colour a lot quicker.
 There is a bit of a lift already and the hair looks more pastel than it did when we started.
 We recommend using a moisturising mask after though, especially if you have dry hair, as these shampoos will remove a lot of your natural oils.
+Many hair professionals swear by Vosene anti-dandruff shampoo which is said to work wonders for stripping out hair dye!

 Vitamin C Tablets